Regression as Classification: Influence of Task Formulation on Neural Network Features: INTRODUCTION

 Two of the most commonplace supervised learning tasks are regression and classification.
 The goal of the former is to predict real-valued labels for data, whilst the goal of the latter is to predict discrete labels.
 Regression models are conventionally trained using the squared error loss, whilst classification models are typically trained using the cross-entropy loss.

-Over the past years, neural networks have notably advanced scientific capabilities for classification and regression problems \citep{deeplearningbook}.
-In particular, neural networks have desirable attributes, such as their ability to learn complex non-linear functions, as well as exhibiting adaptivity to low-dimensional supports, smoothness and latent linear sub-spaces (see, \citet{bach2017breaking}).
+Over the past years, neural networks have notably advanced scientific capabilities for both classification and regression problems \citep{deeplearningbook}.
+In addition, neural networks have desirable attributes, such as their ability to learn complex non-linear functions, as well as exhibiting adaptivity to low-dimensional supports, smoothness and latent linear sub-spaces \citep[see][]{bach2017breaking}.

 Some examples of advances in classification can be found in computer vision \citep{vision1_alex,vision2_resnet,vision3_inception,vision4_efficientnet} and natural language processing \citep{nlp1_seq2seq,nlp2_alignattention,nlp3_transformer}.
 Similarly, neural networks have achieved the state of the art on regression problems, such as pose estimation \citep{reg1_facialcasacde,reg2_deeppose,reg3_robust,reg4_3dheadpose}.
 Interestingly, it can be remarked that the amount of scientific work applying neural networks to classification tasks significantly outweighs that for regression problems.